Ranked Top 10 in the USA and 11th in the World – Hollywood Reporter, 2018, 2017

 PlayMakers is currently led by Producing Artistic Director, Vivienne Benesch.
 Vivienne was awarded the 2017 Fichandler Award for directing and is an Obie-Award-winning actor who served as Artistic Director of the Chautauqua Theatre Company and Conservatory for ten years, and has regularly taught at Juilliard and NYU in addition to her thriving directing career.
 Learn about her vision for PlayMakers and its relationship to the PATP in her Letter from the Producing Artistic Director.

-A sample of PATP actors’ roles on the PlayMakers mainstage in recent seasons includes: Miranda, Ferdinand and Ariel in The Tempest; Olivia, Orsino, Viola and Aguecheek in Twelfth Night; Demetrius, Lysander, Hermia and Helena in A Midsummer Night’s Dream; Ruth in A Raisin in the Sun; Isaac in Disgraced; Cinderella and The Wolf in Into the Woods; Jen and Macy in The Cake; Mayme, George, Mrs. Van Buren and Mr. Marks in Intimate Apparel; Irina, Natasha, Masha and Andre in The Three Sisters; Amalia and Kodaly in She Loves Me; Dez and Shanita in Skeleton Crew; Mariaane and Elinor in Sense and Sensibility; among many others.
+A sample of PATP actors’ roles on the PlayMakers mainstage in recent seasons includes: Bigger and Bessie in Native Son, Everybody in Everybody, Tateh in Ragtime, Miranda, Ferdinand and Ariel in The Tempest; Olivia, Orsino, Viola and Aguecheek in Twelfth Night; Demetrius, Lysander, Hermia and Helena in A Midsummer Night’s Dream; Ruth in A Raisin in the Sun; Isaac in Disgraced; Cinderella and The Wolf in Into the Woods; Jen and Macy in The Cake; Mayme, George, Mrs. Van Buren and Mr. Marks in Intimate Apparel; Irina, Natasha, Masha and Andre in The Three Sisters; Amalia and Kodaly in She Loves Me; Dez and Shanita in Skeleton Crew; Marianne and Elinor in Sense and Sensibility; among many others.

-Recent guest directors at PlayMakers include Tyne Rafaeli, Desdemona Chiang, Dominque Serrand, Lee Sunday Evans, Jesse Austrain, Saheem Ali, Nicole A. Watson, Preston Lane, Mike Donahue, Seret Scott, Libby Appel, Lisa Rothe, Valerie Curtis-Newton, Kirsten Sanderson, Whitney White, David MacCallum, Liesl Tommy, Lee Sunday Evans, Taibi Magar, Zack Fine and Jeffrey Meanza.
+Recent guest directors at PlayMakers include Tyne Rafaeli, Desdemona Chiang, Dominque Serrand, Lee Sunday Evans, Jesse Austrain, Saheem Ali, Nicole A. Watson, Preston Lane, Mike Donahue, Seret Scott, Libby Appel, Lisa Rothe, Valerie Curtis-Newton, Kirsten Sanderson, Whitney White, David MacCallum, Liesl Tommy, Lee Sunday Evans, Taibi Magar, Zack Fine, Jeffrey Meanza, Colette Robert, Zi Alikhan, Orlando Pabotoy, Andrew Borba, and Patrick Torres.

 Ground Floor productions are designed with the actor in mind and chosen for specific PATP actors.
 They are rehearsed and performed in studios with little-to-no production values, with focus solely on the acting.
 Recent Ground Floor productions include: